|Country Number (N/K)||1979?||SECOND WAVE?|

 In fact, the US distributor, Time-Life Films / Television, was itself instrumental in the establishment of Brazil's largest broadcaster, Rede Globo (aka TV Globo) (Canal 4), a partnership which ended in 1968.
 Although Time-Life was the main distributor to Spanish South America, it's not clear whether they still had any influence within Brazil in the late 1970s; the package of tapes that Time-Life had on offer were in NTSC and dubbed into Spanish, but in Brazil, television broadcasts are in the PAL colour format, and dubbed into Portuguese.

-A number of Brazilian newspapers (paper as well as online) have been accessed, from 1978 to the 1990s, but no regular listings for Doctor Who (or Doutor Who) as an on-going series have been found.
+However, a number of Brazilian newspapers from 1978 to the 1990s (in print as well as online) have been accessed, but no listings for Doctor Who (or Doutor Who) as an on-going series have been found.

 If the series did play, it would be expected to have aired in the two largest cities, Rio de Janeiro and Sao Paulo, and yet no listings can be found in the newspapers published in either city.